ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% note warning %}

 Automatic conversion of lists and dictionaries is possible only if the structures are homogeneous.
 The type of nested values will be determined recursively according to the rules explained above.
+In case of using heterogeneous structures, requests will raise `TypeError`.

 {% endnote %}